FAQs

 PharmStars receives many applications and invests significant resources in the selection of startups for each cohort.
 The purpose of the Participation Deposit is to ensure that these resources are focused on applicants who are committed to participating in the PharmStars program, should they be selected.

 If the startup is accepted into this cohort, their deposit will be credited toward the tuition payment required for participation (or forfeited if the startup declines to participate).
-If the startup is not selected to participate in the cohort, their deposit will be fully refunded within 30 days of notification, given the startup has provided the requested repayment mechanism details.
+If the startup is not selected to participate in the cohort, their deposit will be fully refunded within 30 days of notification.

-Acceptances will be communicated by email on or around August 25, 2025.
+Acceptances will be communicated by email no later than February 25, 2026.
 Startups must respond within 2 business days to accept or decline the opportunity to join PharmStars.
 If no response is received within 2 business days, the invitation will be forfeited and extended to another applicant.

 If an applicant is not selected, the startup may apply for future cohorts.
 Unlike other accelerators, a large component of our selection process is fit with the cohort theme and our pharma members’ current needs.
 This means we often must pass on some incredible startups.
 We have accepted a number of startups who applied but were not previously selected.